-For instance, the tax rate on $50,000 of corporate income is only 15%.
+For instance, the tax rate on corporate income is only 21%.
 If this amount were paid out as wages, then it would not only be subject to the taxpayer's marginal tax rate, which will probably be higher, but it will also be subject to employment taxes, equal to 15.3% of the whole amount up to the Social Security wage limit; any amounts over the limit will still be subject to the 2.9% Medicare tax.
 Hence, major tax savings can be achieved by splitting income between the corporation and the employee-owners.

 A major disadvantage to C corporations that suffer losses, unlike the losses of an S corporation, is that the losses do not pass through to the shareholders.
 Losses can only be deducted against corporate income, although they can be carried back or forward to offset income in those tax years.

-C corporations must file Form 1120, U.S. Corporation Income Tax Return that is due the 15th day of the 3rd month after the end of the corporation's tax year, which, for a calendar year, is March 15.
+C corporations must file Form 1120, U.S. Corporation Income Tax Return, due on the 15th day of the 3rd month after the end of the corporation's tax year, which, for a calendar year, is March 15.
 A corporation can also get a 6-month extension by filing Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns.
 Corporate tax forms must also be filed for the state in which the corporation does business, which may differ from the federal rules.
 All states charge an annual corporate franchise tax which typically ranges from $50-$800.
 The corporation must also make estimated tax payments, just as self-employed individuals do.